-New Year's Day Martin Luther King, Jr. Day Presidents' Day Memorial Day Juneteenth Independence Day Labor Day Veterans Day Thanksgiving Day Day after Thanksgiving Christmas Eve (or the weekday before the Christmas Day Holiday) Christmas Day be based on the number of hours in the employee's regular scheduled work shift.
+When a holiday falls on a Sunday, it will be observed on the following Monday.
+When a holiday falls on a Saturday, it will be observed on the preceding Friday.
+Holiday pay shall be based on the number of hours in the employee's regular scheduled work shift.
 A regular work shift is considered to be nine (9) or eight (8) hours per day for full-time employees, depending on if the employee has chosen to work an alternative or traditional schedule.